mninja/2022ws_do_robotics/README.md

 * In some situations, they can improve productivity, efficiency, quality, and consistency.
 * Robots, unlike humans, do not become bored.
 * They may continually repeat the same procedure till they wear out.
+* Robots can be used to perform monotonous work, giving humans more time to focus on critical aspects or creative tasks.
 * Robots can operate in hazardous conditions, such as with harmful chemicals or in places with high radiation.
+* Robots can also work in extreme environments, whether underwater, in extreme heat, in wind, or even in space.
+And they can be used wherever human safety is at risk.
 * They may be exceedingly exact, down to fractions of an inch, which makes them very valuable in the manufacture of microelectronics.
 Some robots have sensors and actuators that outperform humans.
 * They do not have the same physical or environmental demands as humans.